eduvpn/documentation/SCALING.md

 multiple OpenVPN server processes on one server.
 The approach we took is to start multiple OpenVPN server processes and distribute clients over them.

-The server software is currently limited to 16 OpenVPN processes per VPN profile.
-This means that for simple single server deploys, the software scales to ~16 CPU cores, allowing for 16 * 64 = 1024 clients to connect.
+The server software is currently limited to 64 OpenVPN processes per VPN profile.
+This means that for single server deploys, the software scales to ~64 CPU cores, allowing for 64 * 64 = 4096 clients to connect.
 This will be rounded down due to "loss" of VPN server IPs and IPv4 network/broadcast addresses.
+Of course, a machine with 64 cores is still pretty rare.
+It will be more common to divide this over multiple (physical) machines.

-To issue an IP address to all connected clients in this scenario, one would need a `/22` IPv4 network configured in the `range` setting of the VPN profile.
+To issue an IP address to all connected clients in this scenario, one would need a `/20` IPv4 network configured in the `range` setting of the VPN profile.
 As for IPv6, at least an `/108` is required in the `range6` option.
 Each OpenVPN process will get a `/112`, the smallest block currently supported by OpenVPN.

-Additional UDP/TCP ports (up to 16) can be configured with `vpnProtoPorts`.
+Additional UDP/TCP ports (up to 64) can be configured with `vpnProtoPorts`.
 For
 example:

     'vpnProtoPorts' => [